Extradition to Ohio for DUI Charges

 - Any situation where the defendant is released from custody in order to voluntarily face charges in the state where he or she is accused

 Every case is different and time is usually a factor in the ability to execute these strategies.
 The sooner you contact an experienced defense attorney, the better your chances may be at getting a favorable outcome.

 Awaiting extradition without a competent defense attorney can mean days, weeks, even months of jail time for a defendant.
-If you or a loved one have been arrested for extradition on a OVI or any other offense in Franklin County, Delaware County, Madison County, Union County, Licking County, Fairfield County, or Pickaway County, contact the legal team at Joslyn Law Firm.
+If you or a loved one have been arrested for extradition on a OVI or any other offense in Hamilton County, Butler County, Greene County, Warren County, Franklin County, Clinton County, or Clermont County, contact the legal team at Joslyn Law Firm.

 We will use any defense necessary to protect your rights and get you out from behind bars so you can return to your life.
 Your first consultation is free, so call (513) 399-6289 or use our convenient online contact form to schedule yours today.